TimeDelta/auto-psych-nosology/README.md

 It can expand its vocabulary online, allowing new attributes to be assimilated without retraining existing embeddings.
 Each node label is first embedded with the `pritamdeka/S-Scibert-snli-multinli-stsb` SentenceTransformer, producing a 768-dimensional biomedical vector that already reflects domain-specific semantic organization.
 To prevent these high-capacity descriptors from overwhelming the other DeepSet inputs, they are contracted with a Johnson–Lindenstrauss projection to dimension $d_p$ (default 128, configurable via `--text-encoder-projection-dim`, or disabled by setting that flag to 0).
-For every unique combination of graph, model, and projection width, the projection matrix is generated exactly once: we hash the ordered `(node_id, node_text)` pairs with SHA-256, treat the digest as the seed of a standard-normal random number generator, and sample the matrix in a single pass.
+For every unique combination of graph, model, and projection width, the projection matrix is generated exactly once: hashing the ordered `(node_id, node_text)` pairs with SHA-256, treating the digest as the seed of a standard-normal random number generator, and sampling the matrix in a single pass.
 Because the seed depends solely on data and hyperparameters, the projection is deterministic across runs and introduces no learnable weights that the downstream network could co-opt.
 The projected vectors are optionally $L_2$-normalized and cached under `_NAME_TEXT_EMBED_ATTR`, ensuring that the DeepSet encoder consumes a compact text representation alongside boolean indicators, bucketized counts, and other scalar attributes.
 This procedure behaves like a classical JL embedding [24] that preserves pairwise geometry while capping the influence of text semantics.